-I got the call early one Labor Day morning, can you come into work early there has been a foam release at one of the hangars and we need some extra manpower.
-I’m an ARFF Captain at small regional airport in New Jersey.
+I got the call early one Labor Day morning, “Can you come into work early?
+There has been a foam release at one of the hangars and we need some extra manpower.”
+I’m an Airport Rescue and Fire Fighting (ARFF) Captain at a small regional airport in New Jersey.

 The hangar is owned by a Fortune 500 company that houses two jets and three helicopters.
 The fixed-wing hangar had recently been expanded and was now required to have a high expansion foam system, and we had not yet been trained on shutdown procedures.
 Upon arrival at the scene there was foam erupting from the roof vents, foam floating in the air, it was surreal.

-Due to the recent construction project the fire door that separated the fixed-wing and rotary-wing aircraft hangar had been disabled, which allowed the foam to travel into the rotary-wing hangar and then into the 7,500 sq. ft. office space.
-Historically, the doors to the fixed-wing aircraft were left open at night, this allowed the aircraft to fill with foam and cause extensive damage to the interiors.
-The foam system malfunction caused millions of dollars in damage to the building and aircraft.
+Due to the recent construction project, the fire door that separated the fixed-wing and rotary-wing aircraft hangar had been disabled, which allowed the foam to travel into the rotary-wing hangar and then into the 7,500 sq. ft. office space.
+Historically, the doors to the fixed-wing aircraft were left open at night.
+Unfortunately, this allowed the aircraft to fill with foam and cause extensive damage to the interiors.
+The foam system malfunction caused millions of dollars in damage to the building and to the aircraft.

 As I now use Blazemark at my volunteer fire company and work in it day to day, I truly see the need to have pre-plans.
 Having a detailed pre-plan for this emergency would have given us the valuable data we needed at our fingertips to save valuable aircraft for this company.